On care, pain, parenting, and violence

 I take a deep breath and I cross the line between the world of reckoning and the world of unbearable pain.

 As a parent, children become the closest tangible experience of what is mystical, sacred, and magical about life.
 In caring for them, we also learned that this work breaks you apart, tears you apart, it demands everything from you.
 It is mundane and brutal.
 You give up your body, your mind, your time; your physical health for someone else.
-You quickly learn that love is boundless and your heart fills with gratitude towards the multitude of hands, arms, and shoulders that cared for you as you grew.
+You learn quickly that love is boundless and your heart fills with gratitude towards the multitude of hands, arms, and shoulders that cared for you as you grew.

 As a parent, I know this.
 This is why the suffering of other children affects me, and affects us, because we know what it takes to care for someone.